christianoestreich/blog/source/_posts/2012-11-10-grails-cxf-plugin-version-one-released.markdown

 - jax-rs
 ---

-The Grails Cxf plugin makes exposing classes (services and endpoints) as SOAP web services easy and painless.
+The [Grails Cxf Plugin][3] makes exposing classes (services and endpoints) as SOAP web services easy and painless.
 Since version 1.0.0, it has been rewritten and enhanced to support more features including the migration to grails 2.x.

 The current cxf version is [2.6.2](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310511&styleName=Html&Create=Create&version=12321668)